fw-dev/useful_dashboard_info/README.md

 [extra-metrics] [INFO] detected FileWave instance running version: 14.0.0
 ```

+## Upgrade the grafana-pie-chart plugin (for best results)
+The pie chart plugin likely needs an update.
+You can upgrade it automatically using the following command:

+    $ grafana-cli --pluginsDir /usr/local/filewave/instrumentation_data/grafana/plugins plugins update grafana-piechart-panel

+Once this has been done, you will need to restart Grafana.

 ## Restarting Services
 If this is the first time you have installed the Extra Metrics module; you will need to tell supervisord to reload its configuration and to start the extra_metrics job.